-- 4.24 The national partnership agreement to Deliver a Seamless National Economy sought to assist in the achievement of the following outcomes: - Creating a seamless national economy, reducing costs incurred by business in complying with unnecessary and inconsistent regulation across jurisdictions - Enhancing Australia's longer-term growth, improving workforce participation and overall labour mobility - Expanding Australia's productive capacity over the medium-term through competition reform, enabling stronger economic growth
+- 4.70 The national partnership agreement to Deliver a Seamless National Economy sought to assist in the achievement of the following outcomes: - Creating a seamless national economy, reducing costs incurred by business in complying with unnecessary and inconsistent regulation across jurisdictions - Enhancing Australia's longer-term growth, improving workforce participation and overall labour mobility - Expanding Australia's productive capacity over the medium-term through competition reform, enabling stronger economic growth - 4.71 Although stakeholders provided mixed feedback concerning the degree to which eConveyancing has reduced costs in the conveyancing market, it appears likely that benefits will improve over time as the transition costs are absorbed and take up of eConveyancing becomes more universal. - 4.72 The degree to which unnecessary and inconsistent regulation has been reduced is uncertain.
+However, with the availability of sufficient resources for a national focus and the setting of a national agenda for improvement in those areas of priority for participants, it is likely that further progress can be made. - 4.73 Conveyancing practitioners that are through the transitional stage and are handling a significant volume of transactions believe that their productive capacity has increased. - 4.74 The proposed objectives for a comprehensive regulatory framework for the future that meets COAG aims include: - Minimise risk to titles security - Minimise risk to financial payments and settlement - Maximise service quality and industry and government productivity - Minimise cost (to consumers and taxpayers) - 4.75 The governance framework to date has not been coordinated in a systematic manner.
+While governance roles are assigned in the MOR and the MPR, they relate in the main to the land titling components of the system - 4.76 Proposed objectives for a governance framework include the following: - Establish a regulatory and governance body that works with all regulators and industry participants - Ensure all appropriate regulators are able to have input into governance of the eConveyancing system in an efficient and effective manner - Ensure the change process for industry is well managed and appropriate to industry capacity - Develop a national agenda and roadmap to address issues of importance to all participants including regulators, subscribers and ELNOs - Monitor and report on eConveyancing

-- 4.25 Although stakeholders provided mixed feedback concerning the degree to which eConveyancing has reduced costs in the conveyancing market, it appears likely that benefits will improve over time as the transition costs are absorbed and take up of eConveyancing becomes more universal. - 4.26 The degree to which unnecessary and inconsistent regulation has been reduced is uncertain.
-However, with the availability of sufficient resources for a national focus and the setting of a national agenda for improvement in those areas of priority for participants, it is likely that further progress can be made. - 4.27 Conveyancing practitioners that are through the transitional stage and are handling a significant volume of transactions believe that their productive capacity has increased. - 4.28 The proposed objectives for a comprehensive regulatory framework for the future that meets COAG aims include: - Minimise risk to titles security - Minimise risk to financial settlement - Maximise service quality and industry and government productivity - Minimise cost (to consumers and taxpayers) - 4.29 The governance framework to date has been not been coordinated in a systematic manner.
-While governance roles are assigned in the MOR and the MPR, they relate in the main to the land titling components of the system - 4.30 Proposed objectives for a governance framework include the following: - Establish a regulatory and governance body that works with all regulators and industry participants - Ensure all appropriate regulators are able to have input into governance of the eConveyancing system in an efficient and effective manner - Ensure the change process for industry is well managed and appropriate to industry capacity - Develop a national agenda and roadmap to address issues of importance to all participants including regulators, subscribers and ELNOs - Monitor and report on eConveyancing - Provide guidance and direction to ELNOs and participants on matters identified by regulators - Coordinate with regulators and industry on enforcement matters - 4.31 Specific governance areas and options for the future are considered below.
+- Provide guidance and direction to ELNOs and participants on matters identified by regulators - Coordinate with regulators and industry on enforcement matters - 4.77 Stakeholder feedback includes the following: - The ABA endorses the following draft recommendations